Jordan Henderson: Style of play

 Henderson usually plays as a box-to-box midfielder, although under Klopp he was mostly used as a defensive midfielder.
 With the arrival of Fabinho in 2018, Henderson moved back to his original "number 8" position as a central midfielder closer to the right side of the pitch, a role in which he excels the most.
 A versatile player, he has also been used in a more advanced midfield role on occasion, and even as a makeshift centre-back during periods of injury crisis among Liverpool's central defenders.
-He is widely regarded as a player who works hard and brings energy to the team.
-He is noted for his leadership, versatility, and physicality.
+He is widely regarded as a player with strong work ethic, bringing energy to the team.
+He is also noted for his leadership, versatility, and physicality.

 Described as an "athletic and hardworking midfielder", Henderson developed his game during his time at Liverpool, evolving into a more complete player; in particular, former Liverpool player Danny Murphy noted that his passing range had increased, which allowed him to take on an increasingly more creative role for his team.
 Furthermore, he constantly presses high up the field whenever the opposition is in possession.
-Besides physical attributes and footballing skills, he has also been praised for his tactical intelligence, consistency, and his leadership both on and off the pitch.
+Besides physical attributes and footballing skills, he has also been praised for his tactical intelligence, consistency, and his leadership both in and outside football.
 He is also known for his ability to win challenges, transition the ball forward, and make attacking runs from midfield to get into good offensive positions.

-Henderson has the most successful passes of any player in Premier League history, with 23,364.

 Reception

-Although he received media criticism early in his career for being dispensable, he later drew praise from pundits for his ability to develop his game and establish himself as an essential player, with Flamengo manager Jorge Jesus describing him as the "best midfielder in the world in his position" following their encounter in the 2019 FIFA Club World Cup Final.
-Liverpool coach Klopp described him as "exceptional" and "outstanding", while Steven Gerrard said about Henderson, "Teams can't function at Liverpool's level without a cog like Jordan Henderson."
+Although he received media criticism early in his career for being dispensable, he later drew praise from pundits for his ability to develop his game and establish himself as an essential player, with then-Flamengo manager Jorge Jesus describing him as the "best midfielder in the world in his position" following their encounter in the 2019 Club World Cup final.
+Liverpool coach Klopp described him as "exceptional" and "outstanding", while former Liverpool and England midfielder Steven Gerrard said about Henderson, "Teams can't function at Liverpool's level without a cog like Jordan Henderson."